 Origin and history

-The term comes straight from the source: Mickey Mouse himself.
-In the late 1920s and early 1930s, Disney animators and composers began matching musical hits, swooshes, and accents to every physical gag on screen.
-A character slipped, and the orchestra slipped with him.
-A foot stomped, and a drum hit landed on the exact same frame.
-The music did not just accompany the picture.
-It was the picture, beat for beat.
+The name comes straight from Mickey Mouse himself.
+Around the late 1920s to early 1930s, Disney animators and composers began matching musical hits, swooshes, and accents to all physical gags occurring on screen.
+If a character slipped, the orchestra would slip with them.
+Or if a foot stomped, a drum hit accompanied it.
+The music was a part of the picture in a unique sense.

-Carl Stalling became the clearest example of the style in practice.
-He composed for Warner Bros. cartoons from 1936 through 1958, writing music that tracked on-screen action with near-surgical precision.
-His scores for Bugs Bunny and Daffy Duck shorts are still studied today because every pratfall, every doorbell, every running leap had its own musical equivalent.
-Stalling did not invent the approach, but he pushed it further than almost anyone else and made it the defining sound of American animation for decades.
+Carl Stalling became well-known for this visual/music style.
+He composed for Warner Bros. cartoons from 1936 through 1958, writing music that deliberately tracked on-screen actions with serious precision.
+His scores for Bugs Bunny and Daffy Duck shorts are still beloved today because every pratfall or leap had its own musical accompaniment.
+Stalling may not have invented the approach, but he pushed it further than almost anyone else.
+He is largely credited for making it the defining sound of American animation for decades.

 Scoring mechanics